xfbs/tmux-rs/README.md

 - incorrect translation of self-referential struct (just used null to init because lazyness when translating)
 - missing init for tailq in struct // the big one causing crash on init
 - missing break at end of loop emulating goto in rb_remove: hangs on Ctrl-D
+- missing field in struct translation
+- incorrect field in struct. used struct instead of struct pointer
+- flipped == args_type::ARGS_NONE instead of flipped != args_type::ARGS_NONE
+- flipped != 0 instead of == 0 for coverting from !int_like_value in conditional

 # References